Last updated:

 Summary

 Crouzon syndrome is a rare genetic disorder.
 It is a form of craniosynostosis, a condition in which there is premature fusion of the fibrous joints (sutures) between certain bones of the skull.
 The sutures allow an infant’s head to grow and expand.
 Eventually, these bones fuse together to form the skull.
 In Crouzon syndrome, the sutures fuse prematurely affecting the proper growth of the skull and head and potentially altering the shape and development of the skull.
 Certain bones in the face may be affected as well.
 The severity of craniosynostosis can be different in one infant when compared to another.
-Symptoms primarily include abnormalities of the face and head.
+Symptoms primarily include differences of the face and head.
 Intelligence is usually not affected.
-Crouzon syndrome is caused by alterations (mutations) in one of the FGFR genes, usually FGFR2, and is inherited in an autosomal dominant manner.
+Crouzon syndrome is caused by changes (pathogenic variants or mutations) in one of the FGFR genes, usually FGFR2, and is inherited in an autosomal dominant pattern.

 In most individuals, there is unusual shallowness of the orbits or the bony cavities of the skull that accommodate the eyeballs.
 As a result, the eyeballs appear to protrude or bulge forward (proptosis).
-Due to such abnormalities, affected individuals are unusually susceptible to developing inflammation of the front, transparent regions of the eyes (i.e., exposure keratitis) as well as the membranes that line the inner surfaces of the eyelids and cover the whites of the eyes (exposure conjunctivitis).
-Crouzon syndrome is also often associated with additional eye abnormalities including eyes that are spaced apart wider than usual (hypertelorism) and eyes that are crossed or do not point in the same direction (strabismus).
-Sometimes, the various eye abnormalities can lead to a loss in vision.
+Affected individuals are unusually susceptible to developing inflammation of the front, transparent regions of the eyes (i.e., exposure keratitis) as well as the membranes that line the inner surfaces of the eyelids and cover the whites of the eyes (exposure conjunctivitis).
+This effect is most apparent before 2 years of life.
+Crouzon syndrome is also often associated with additional eye characteristics including eyes that are spaced apart wider than usual (hypertelorism) and eyes that are crossed or do not point in the same direction (strabismus), which could be due to the shape of the orbit, or abnormalities in the muscles attached to the eye (anomalous extraocular muscles).
+There is also a higher incidence of refractive errors than in the general population.
+In over 1/3 of individuals, the various eye abnormalities can lead to a loss in vision.

 Approximately 30% of individuals with Crouzon syndrome develop hydrocephalus, a condition which is characterized by impaired flow or absorption of the fluid (i.e., cerebrospinal fluid [CSF]) that circulates through cavities (ventricles) of the brain and the spinal canal, potentially leading to increasing fluid pressure within the skull (intracranial pressure) and the brain and other associated findings.

 Some affected individuals have hearing impairment due to an inability to transmit sound impulses to the brain (sensorineural hearing loss).
-In some infants, breathing problems may occur in infancy due to various abnormalities of the face and upper airway.
-In severe instances, this can lead to life-threatening breathing complications.
+In some infants, breathing problems may occur during the first few years due to a greatly reduced cross-sectional area of the airway.
+In severe instances, this can lead to life-threatening breathing complications, requiring creation of a surgical airway (tracheostomy).

-Crouzon syndrome is caused by alterations (mutations) in one of the FGFR genes, most commonly FGFR2.
+Crouzon syndrome is caused by changes (pathogenic variants or mutations) in one of the FGFR genes, most commonly FGFR2.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
+When a variant in a gene occurs, the protein product may be faulty, inefficient or absent.
+Depending upon the functions of the protein, this can affect many organ systems of the body.

-The alterations in the FGFR gene that cause Crouzon syndrome are inherited in an autosomal dominant manner.
-Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
-The risk is the same for males and females.
+The variants in the FGFR gene that cause Crouzon syndrome are inherited in an autosomal dominant manner.
+Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
+The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
+The risk is the same for males and females. .

 In most individuals, the disorder occurs because of spontaneous (de novo) genetic mutations that occur in the egg or sperm cell.
 In such situations, the disorder is not inherited from the parents.

 The FGFR2 gene regulates the production of a protein known as a fibroblast growth factor receptor (FGFR).
-Genetic mutations that disrupt the functioning of such proteins may result in abnormalities of bone growth and development, ultimately leading to certain malformations of the craniofacial area.
-Evidence indicates that different mutations in the FGFR2 gene may cause a number of other related disorders, including Apert syndrome, isolated coronal synostosis, Beare-Stevenson syndrome, Pfeiffer syndrome, and Jackson-Weiss syndrome.
-In addition, according to some reports, certain FGFR2 mutations may result in Crouzon syndrome in some families (kindreds), whereas the same mutations cause Pfeiffer syndrome in other kindreds.
+Variants that disrupt the functioning of such proteins may result in abnormalities of bone growth and development, ultimately leading to certain malformations of the craniofacial area.
+Evidence indicates that different variants in the FGFR2 gene may cause several other related disorders, including Apert syndrome, isolated coronal synostosis, Beare-Stevenson syndrome, Pfeiffer syndrome and Jackson-Weiss syndrome.
+In addition, according to some reports, certain FGFR2 variants may result in Crouzon syndrome in some families, whereas the same variants cause Pfeiffer syndrome in other families.
 The implications of such findings are not completely understood.
 (For further information on these disorders, please see the “Related Disorders” section of this report below.)

 Crouzon syndrome affects males and females.
 Some articles in the medical literature report that males are affected more often than females.
 Crouzon syndrome is estimated to affect about 1.6 in 100,000 people in the general population.
 All forms of craniosynostosis are estimated to affect about 1 in 2,000-2,5000 live births.